 Joseph, a 24-year-old rookie, was cut by the Miami Dolphins this summer after signing with the club as an undrafted free agent out of Florida Atlantic University.
-Fellow rookie Jason Sanders, a seventh-round draft pick. beat out Joseph for the job, though the latter made all three field goal attempts in the preseason games, including a 54-yarder.
+Fellow rookie Jason Sanders, a seventh-round draft pick. beat out Joseph for the job, though the latter made all three field goal attempts in the preseason games, including a 54-yarder and there are many who are still watching him as their potential fantasy football draft pick.

 NFL Network’s Ian Rapoport was the first to report Joseph was signing with the Browns.